 "To SHOVE THE TUMBLER - To be whipped at the cart's tail."

 "STRONG MAN.
-To play the part of the strong man, i.e. to push the cart and horses too; to be whipt at the cart's tail."
+To play the part of the strong man, that is, to push the cart and horses too; to be whipt at the cart's tail."

 "AIR AND EXERCISE.
-He has had air and exercise, i.e. he has been whipped at the cart's tail; or, as it is generally, though more vulgarly, expressed, at the cart's a-se."
+He has had air and exercise, that is, he has been whipped at the cart's tail; or, as it is generally, though more vulgarly, expressed, at the cart's a-se."

 He also records the practise of carting, which appears to be a form of mobile naming and shaming: